Creating a New Plan

 To fill forecast for historical data:

-1. Click Fill From Historical Data.
-The Fill from Historical Data slideout opens.
+1. Click Fill Forecast.
+The Fill Forecast slideout opens.

 3 Months